MarionRichez/Noiram95/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-Developer (Web | Mobile) looking for new opportunities.
-Passionate about creating websites and mobile applications, eager for new innovations.
+<p>Developer (Web | Mobile) looking for new opportunities.
+Passionate about creating websites and mobile applications, eager for new innovations.</p>

-"The people who are crazy enough to think they can change the world are the ones who do"
+<p>"The people who are crazy enough to think they can change the world are the ones who do"</p>

 <h3>🛠 Tech Stack</h3>